vijay176us/istio-workshop-solo/istio-basics/04-secure-services-with-istio.md

 Because the `istio-system` namespace is also the Istio mesh configuration root namespace in your environment, this `peerauthentication` policy is the default policy for all of your services in the mesh regardless of which namespaces your services run.

 Let us see mTLS in action!

-First, we want to send some traffic to web-api from a pod that is not part of the Istio service mesh.
-Deploy the `sleep` service and pod in the default namespace:
+1. You can send to send some traffic to `web-api` from a pod that is not part of the Istio service mesh.
+Deploy the `sleep` service and pod in the `default` namespace:

 ```bash
 kubectl apply -n default -f sample-apps/sleep.yaml
 ```

-Access the `web-api` service from the `sleep` pod in the default namespace:
+1. Access the `web-api` service from the `sleep` pod in the `default` namespace:

 ```bash
 kubectl exec deploy/sleep -n default -- curl http://web-api.istioinaction:8080/
 ```

 The request will fail because the `web-api` service can only be accessed with mutual TLS.
-The `sleep` pod in the default namespace doesn't have the sidecar proxy so it doesn't have the needed keys and certificates to communicate to the `web-api` service via mutual TLS.
-Run the same command from the `sleep` pod in the `istioinaction` namespace:
+The `sleep` pod in the `default` namespace doesn't have the sidecar proxy so it doesn't have the needed keys and certificates to communicate to the `web-api` service via mutual TLS.

+1. Run the same command from the `sleep` pod in the `istioinaction` namespace:

 ```bash
 kubectl exec deploy/sleep -n istioinaction -- curl http://web-api.istioinaction:8080/